sdelrio/golden-forest/docs/Cloud-Infrastructure/openstack.md

 # OpenStack

-[Openstack](https://en.wikipedia.org/wiki/OpenStack) is a cloud compute project to provide [IaaS])(https://en.wikipedia.org/wiki/Cloud_computing) in both plublic and private clouds
+[Openstack](https://en.wikipedia.org/wiki/OpenStack) is a cloud compute project to provide [IaaS]( (https://en.wikipedia.org/wiki/Cloud_computing) in both plublic and private cloud.

 The software is a collection of open source projects, some of the basic project include: